WEEK 12 – Breathing for anxiety

 The need for breathing techniques

 A ‘Captain obvious’ moment here – our brain and body needs adequate oxygen for it to feel calm, safe and remain in balance.
-A lack of oxygen, or too much retained carbon dioxide because we are breathing too shallowly to exhale it all out, interrupts the equilibrium of the body.
+A lack of oxygen, or too

 The result?
 The chemistry of our body goes awry.
 We get an imbalance of oxygen levels and a fluctuation in stress hormones, all producing the symptoms that are well known in anxiety stress and panic.

 So what we do about it?
-In my experience working with clients, is common to disregard the power of our breathing on clarity of mind and bodily sensations.
+In my experience working with clients, is common to disregard the power of our breathing on our clarity of mind and bodily sensations.
 I regularly (and understand) hear objections around… “If I focus on my breathing it makes my anxiety worse” or “I don’t know until it’s too late, and then I can’t get it back under control”.

 The key is to practice good quality breathing when we are feeling relaxed, that way, we don’t need to focus on it so much or try so hard when we need it for real.
 It’s like when we are using our body for working out.
 The more we use it in a particular way, the more acquainted we get with how that feels and how to repeat those results.
-It’s the same here, that if we get into the habit of knowing how to breathe well and deeply, and find a natural rhythm that is comfortable for us, then we then have something to calibrate against to recognise when we breathing differently, so we can catch it early and interrupt the anxiety, tension or panic cycle.
+It’s the same here, that if we get into the habit of knowing how to breathe well and

-Additionally, we will have become so well-trained in our breathing technique that suits us, we will be able to use it far more effectively when needed, and it also serves as conditioned response for relaxation.
+Additionally, we will have become so well-trained in the breathing technique that suits us, we will be able to use it far more effectively when needed, and it also serves as conditioned response for relaxation.

-Deep slow breathing from the abdomen stimulates what is known as the vagus nerve, which kick starts the calming response in our body and reduces the fight and flight response and symptoms.
+Deep slow breathing from the abdomen stimulates what is known as the vagus nerve, which kick-starts the calming response in our body and reduces the fight and flight response and symptoms.
 So simply put, good quality breathing is your fast track to reducing anxiety and the unpleasant symptoms it brings.

 Different breathing techniques

-There are many different ways to breathe the can lead to A reduction in symptoms.
+There are many different ways to breathe the can lead to a reduction in symptoms.
 I’ll briefly outline a few below so you can look into them more, and I’ll cover each one in a lot more detail in a later post.

 Before I outlined them, the most essential thing is to understand where your breathing needs to come from.
 It’s commonly referred to as abdominal or diaphragmatic breathing, so this is underneath your rib cage, or better still from your belly button.
 The tendency is to resist and tighten up, but what you are trying to teach yourself ahead of time, is how to relax the muscles to enable a full lungful of air.